 A petroleum product is defined as a product obtained from distilling and processing crude oil and capable of being used as a fuel to drive a motor vehicle or propel an aircraft, including motor gasoline, gasohol, other alcohol blended fuels, aviation gasoline, kerosene, distillate fuel oil, and #1 and #2 diesel.
 The term does not include naphtha-type jet fuel, kerosene-type jet fuel, or a petroleum product destined for use in chemical manufacturing or feedstock of that manufacturing.

 Texas assesses a delivery fee on all petroleum products when they are withdrawn from a bulk facility (a terminal or a refinery) and delivered into a cargo tank or barge, or imported into the state in a cargo tank or barge for delivery to another location for distribution or sale.

-Bulk facility operators (rail, pipeline, barge, or refinery terminals) collect this fee from the company that purchases petroleum products when the products are withdrawn into cargo tanks and when petroleum products are imported into Texas.
+Suppliers collect the delivery fee from a company that purchases petroleum products when the products are withdrawn into cargo tanks, and importers remit the fee directly to the Comptroller's office when petroleum products are imported into Texas.
 The Texas Commission on Environmental Quality (TCEQ) determines petroleum products delivery fees; contact TCEQ with any questions at 512-239-0369.

 |Gallons Delivered (All Petroleum Products)||Fee (per delivery)|